-Probably one of the most frequent comments I’ve received on my videos over the last months, usually from people in Arabic speaking countries that are not Egypt, or from elitist academics, all of whom ignored my travel-in-Egypt focus, has been “You should be learning Modern Standard Arabic (MSA)!
-It’s much better than dialect!”
+Probably one of the most frequent comments I've received about learning Arabic, usually from people in Arabic speaking countries that are not Egypt, or from elitist academics, all of whom ignored my travel-in-Egypt focus, has been “You should be learning Modern Standard Arabic (MSA)!
+It's much better than a dialect!”

-If your goal is to use Arabic academically (or religiously) then by all means stick with MSA, as it’s the better choice for you.
+If your goal is to use Arabic academically (or religiously) then by all means stick with MSA, as it would likely be the better choice for you.

 But if you plan to make friends, buy things and haggle, travel, attempt to blend in and not get ripped off, watch a lot of TV such as comedy or soap operas, and even work in most jobs, then you'd be crazy to learn MSA first.
 Even the locals (a vast majority of them) do not speak it.
 They do indeed understand it, but you'd have to seriously and unrealistically restrict your interactions if you wanted a reply in MSA.

-MSA’s use is for reading, for understanding religious matters, and for following very formal procedures or watching the news.
-(Although I’ve listened to some radio news in dialect).
+MSA's use is for reading, for understanding religious texts, and for following very formal procedures or watching the news.
+(Although I've listened to some radio news in dialect).

 The biggest myth that a lot of conversations with natives themselves has shown me to not be true, is that even Arabic speakers themselves do not use MSA when travelling to other countries.